Welcome to M-Fix, Est.

 restoration photos added, article updated.

 the scrapyard watch section, please help me keep it up to

 date by emailing your "finds" straight away!
-See
+See the Car

-sourcing/price guide page being compiled...available to view from
+being compiled...available to view from today (10th August

-hence quiet period.
-New gallery photos, plus some new tips in the
+New gallery photos, plus some new tips in the Wiring section

 typical layout when fitting an Autosparks aftermarket loom.

-or V6 Essex engined car then try the ads section.
-Plenty of wanted
+your TVR or V6 Essex engined car then try the ads section.

-to find second hand parts from other vehicles that are otherwise no
+owners to find second hand parts from other vehicles that

-2000 (for metal bumpers), Ford Consul (early type for windscreen)
+Triumph 2000 (for metal bumpers), Ford Consul (early type

 New Fuel Sender Modification for cars showing ¼ full on